 How Does Apple Fusion Drive Work?

 As we said, it combines SSD and HDD Storage components, to form a single memory device.
-Capacity of SSD Storage will be lower than the HDD Storage.
+The capacity of SSD Storage will be lower than the HDD Storage.
 If you check the Late 2015 iMac of 1TB Fusion Drive, you will spot 24GB storage.
 If you go with 2TB, however, there is an increase to 128GB Flash Storage.
 The working process of Fusion Drive is based on your own usage patterns.
-Out of the whole storage, SSD part will be used for storing frequently-accessed files.
-For instance, if you’ve a few documents of folders that you open daily, they will be stored on the SSD part.
+Out of the whole storage, the SSD part will be used for storing frequently accessed files.
+For instance, if you have a few documents or folders that you open daily, they will be stored on the SSD part.
 The transfer is quick and you do not have to bother about it.
 In effect, you will be able to launch the important programs/files at better speeds.

 If you need high-end performance and unparalleled speed, we do recommend going with dedicated Flash Storage.
 Indeed, you will have to pay more.
 But, in the long run, you can find the difference in productivity.
 However, if you do not have much money to spend on dedicated SSDs, you can consider Fusion Drives.
 You don’t get the best performance, but still, better than traditional HDDs.
 So, that’s how we deal with Fusion Drive Vs Flash Drive war.

-Let’s Wrap Up the Discussion – Fusion Drive Vs Flash Drive
+Let’s Wrap Up the Discussion – Fusion Drive vs SSD

-So, this is how you can find an answer to the Fusion Drive Vs Flash Drive war in iMac.
+So, this is how you can find an answer to the Fusion Drive vs SSD war in iMac.
 Decisions are simple.
-If you need the best performance, you should go with dedicated SSDs.
+If you need the best performance, you should go with a dedicated SSD.
 Of course, you need to pay high for the lower storage options.
 Even then, it makes a lot of sense than going for a mid-performance Fusion Drive.

-On the other hand, if you don’t really need much performance, you can opt in for Fusion Drive.
-Alternatively, you can get a SSD iMac version and keep an external HDD connected.
-Either way, you can deal the issue of the lack of storage space.
+On the other hand, if you don’t really need much performance, you can opt-in for Fusion Drive.
+Alternatively, you can get an SSD iMac version and keep an external HDD connected.
+Either way, you can deal with the issue of the lack of storage space.
 In the end, we hope you have found the answer.
 Get the best iMac, by the way.